Direct images, fields of Hilbert spaces, and geometric quantization

 When affine symplectic spaces are quantized, all the above issues can be settled satisfactorily.
 One can either use the formulas in \cite{W, Section 9.9}, attributed to Rawnsley, or the results of Kirwin and Wu, \cite{KW}.
 The first is based on the BKS pairing, the second on the Bargmann--Segal transformation.
 While it is certainly pleasing to realize that the BKS pairing and the Bargmann--Segal and Fourier transformations can be interpreted geometrically as a result of parallel transport, justifying \cite{ADW} through \cite{W, Section 9.9} and \cite{KW} beats the original purpose of the connection:\ if both the pairing and the Bargmann--Segal transformation already identify the spaces $H_s$, why bother defining the connection and studying its parallel transport?
 Put it differently:\ will the connection proposed in \cite{ADW} shed any light on the uniqueness problem when the BKS pairing fails to provide the unitary identifications and no explicit integral transformation like that of Bargmann--Segal is available?$^{*}$\footnote""{$^*$A connection, closely related to the one in \cite{ADW}, and its parallel transport are studied in \cite{FMN1--2}.
 These papers go beyond affine spaces.
 They consider a one real parameter family of polarizations of the cotangent bundle of a compact Lie group, a connection on the bundle of the corresponding quantum Hilbert spaces, and express parallel transport through Hall's generalization of the Bargmann--Segal transformation \cite{Ha1--2}.
 This again justifies the definition of the connection a posteriori, but says little about the uniqueness problem that has not been known since \cite{Ha2}.} This is the question that we address and partially answer in this paper.

 Most of the paper revolves around the general set up described earlier, a holomorphic family $\pi\colon Y\to S$ of complex manifolds, a Hermitian holomorphic vector bundle $E\to Y$, and the Hilbert spaces $H_s$ of holomorphic $L^2$--sections of $E|Y_s$.
 We ask whether one can endow the collection $\{H_s\}_{s\in S}$ with the structure of a Hilbert bundle and a connection on the bundle; furthermore, whether the connection induces a path independent parallel transport.
 That is, we are trying to understand the direct image of $E$ under $\pi$.
 We emphasize that $\pi$ is not assumed to be proper.
 If it is, Grauert's theorem \cite{Gr} describes the holomorphic structure of the direct image, and many papers, including \cite{Be3,BP,BF,BGS,MT1--2,T} reveal some aspects of its Hermitian structure; the most recent related work seems to be \cite{Sch}.
 However, the chief difficulties we encounter here arise when $\pi$ is not proper.
-Some examples of improper direct images have already been studied, see [Be1--2].
+Berndtsson in [Be1--3] already studied the curvature of certain improper direct images, and in [Be4] gave a striking application.